his984/chat-app-admin/README.md

 + Clone the repo.
 + copy .env.example file to .env in the project's root path
 + Add database configuration (`database_name` . `username`, `password`) in the file `.env`
++ Add your JWT and COOKIES secrets in new env file
 + Create database called "chat_app_admin" if you didn't change database_name .
     + Run the following SQL query to create the database:
         + ` create database chat_app_admin;`